 Nor is the door to becoming a contributor to the publication permanently closed.
 It simply means that one of the following things is (likely) true:

-Some of these factors, you can personally control, like working with the contributor on an arrangement around what (and how much) value you can provide to them in exchange for an introduction in the coming months… but with other factors, you won’t have as much agency.
+You can personally control some of these factors, like working with the contributor on an arrangement around what (and how much) value you can provide to them in exchange for an introduction in the coming months, but you won’t have as much agency with other factors.

 It’s a simple truth that not every attempt at forging a path to become a contributor to your dream publication will result in success.
 You may need to start from the beginning and try your hand at building more relationships over time.